 For those of you who like to tan the traditional way, take extra precaution with sun exposure.
 Pregnant women are at higher risk of hyperpigmentation (darkening of the skin), leading to sun spots.

 When in the sun, make sure to stay well hydrated and get out of the sun if you become uncomfortable.

 Can I get in the hot tub?

 This topic is not as clear.
-Some studies show a potential increase risk of neural tube defects in women who had prolongedhot tub exposure.
+Some studies show a potential increased risk of neural tube defects in women who had prolonged hot tub exposure early in pregnancy.
 That being said, the neural tube is formed by 6 weeks gestational age and many women are not even aware they are pregnant at that time.
-Once out of this time frame, limit hot tube use to 10-15 minutes to be on the safe side.
+I usually recommend that once out of the first trimester, limit hot tube use to 10-15 minutes to be on the safe side.
 Again, stay well hydrated.

 How about alcoholic beverages?